josephtesting97-source/OpenDAWLinux/README.md

 ## Overview

-**OpenDAW** is a lightweight still in progress **Digital Audio Workstation** for quick recording sessions.
-More akin to a 4 track recording, OpenDAW contains only the bare minimum to make recordings, ideal for beginners or those who like that vintage feeling of recording with limited hardware.
+**OpenRecorder** is a lightweight still in progress **Recording Software** for quick recording sessions.
+More akin to a 4 track recording, OpenRecorder contains only the bare minimum to make recordings, ideal for beginners or those who like that vintage feeling of recording with limited hardware.

 ---